IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket_object.html.markdown

 - `object_lock_mode` - (String) This is the retention mode for an object.
 - `object_lock_retain_until_date` - (String) A date after which the object can be deleted from the COS bucket.
 - `object_lock_legal_hold_status` - (String) If the value of this attribute is **ON**, then the object cannot be deleted from the COS bucket.
+- - `website_redirect` - (String) If this value is set then incoming request will be redirected to the set value..